 - Pay attention to greenhouse temperatures to minimize cold injury.
 Maintain day temperatures below 90°F and night temperatures above 55°F.

-- Remember that a small amount of cold injury is normal.
+- Remember that a small amount of cold injury is normal and that warmer temperatures will correct visual deformities.

-- Use fertilizer with at least 0.01 percent boron unless the irrigation water has more than 2 ppm boron.
+- Use fertilizer with at least 0.01 percent boron unless the source water has more than 2 ppm boron.

 - Do not use supplemental boron applications unless a deficiency is confirmed by tissue analysis.

-More information on the float system can be obtained from the following N.C.
-Cooperative Extension publications:
+More information on the float system can be obtained from the following NC State Extension publication:

 The NC Department of Agriculture & Consumer Services Agronomic Division provides a solution advisory service to assist in the management of float systems.